pingbird/flutter-recipes/docs/architecture/efficient-painter.md

 <iframe width="360" height="780" src="https://i.tst.sh/RDKht.mp4" frameborder="0" allowfullscreen></iframe>

-This problem can be mitigated by combining both of the above approaches, where we paint points in out CustomPainter but render them to an image periodically.
+This problem can be mitigated by combining both of the above approaches, where we paint points in our CustomPainter but also render them to an image periodically.

 ---